ctartist621/clarifai/README.md

   ]
 }
 ```
-Each classification is taken at 1 second keyframes by clarifai, so each keyframe has a set of tags associated with it.
-So the document results object will have a timestamps array, and each timestamp will have an array of tags associated with that timestamp.
+Each classification is taken at 1 second keyframes by Clarifai, so each keyframe has a set of tags associated with it.
+So the document's `results` object will have a timestamps array, and each timestamp will have an array of tags associated with that timestamp.

-If one video was passed in, the results object will be the single object representing the results for that image.
-If more than one was passed in, it will be an array of results objects.
+If one video was passed in, the `results` object will be the single object representing the results for that image.
+If more than one was passed in, it will be an array of `results` objects.

 ## Feedback